Steven-Klavins/off-the-rails/README.md

 **The landing page (http://localhost:3000/)**

-There's not really a lot to say about this page other than click "Continue to blog".
+There's not really a lot to say about this page other than click "Continue to blog", this page is essentially just a greeting to the site.

 **The articles page (http://localhost:3000/articles)**